mariam138/globetrotters-gazette/README.md

 - Code to edit and delete comments using Javascript was adapted from [Code Institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+4/courseware/713441aba05441dfb3a7cf04f3268b3f/21a16093c0084895a6073422447c3f7d/)
 - Code to dynamically create a sibling element in Javascript was adapted from the [MDN Webdocs](https://developer.mozilla.org/en-US/docs/Web/API/Element/after)
 - Code to call Django URLs using Javascript was adapted from [this post](https://stackoverflow.com/questions/37311042/call-django-urls-inside-javascript-on-click-event) on Stack Overflow
+- Code to allow user to search for posts using Django's Q filter was adapted from [LearnDjango](https://learndjango.com/tutorials/django-search-tutorial) and [this post](https://stackpython.medium.com/django-search-with-q-objects-tutorial-9c701db74e0e) on Medium

 ## Acknowledgments